kumuluz/kumuluzee-streaming/README.md

 * `acknowledge(java.util.Map<TopicPartition,OffsetAndMetadata> offsets)` that commits the specified offsets for the specified list of topics and partitions

-Example of manual message commiting:
+Example of manual message committing:

 ```java
 @StreamListener(topics = {"topic"})